 And quite a few of you responded.
 Some of your replies tugged at my heart.
 They resonate with me, because in many cases I’ve been there.
 And in other cases, I still AM there.

-So with appreciation for you, I’m creating a series.
-Each day in October 2017, I plan to post something new to my blog.
+So with appreciation for you, I’ve created this series.
+Each day in October 2017, I posted something new to my blog.
 And I hope you’ll find it educational and motivational.
 My goal is for each post to be something you can use right away.

 You’re Invited to Take 31 Steps to a Healthier You

-This series that I’m planning grew out of your responses to my simple question.
+This series grew out of your responses to my simple question.
 It grew out of conversations I keep having with my coaching clients.
 And it’s also grown out of questions that I personally have and want to research for us both.